jeanCarloMachado/little-architecture/README.md

 	Robert Martin

-	It is better to have 100 functions operate on one data structure than 10 functions on 10 data structures.

-	Alan Perlis

-- We don't want to go too deep in the unit testing code.
-If we stay at the business requirement level we can refactor the code.
-Don't test code.
-- The best architect makes decisions about architecture able to be delayed
+- The best architect makes decisions about architecture able to be delayed, the only constant is change
 - We don't want low level policy infest higher level policy
 - There's no 1 paradigm, they complement one another

-See coverage.
+ - Different modules from the system accept different levels of engineering